wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 ## Example 4

-It is possible to connect multiple universal nodes together by using the "gre-tunnel" endpoint.
+It is possible to send/receive traffic through GRE tunnels, by using the "gre-tunnel" endpoint.
+For instance, this feature can be used to connect together pieces of the same service deployed on different Universal Nodes.

+This example sends on a GRE tunnel all the traffic received through the physical port `eth0`, and vice versa.
 This graph can be graphically represented as follows:

     eth0 <-> gre-tunnel